 Soon enough we were on 81 south again, as the interstate rolled gently through the hills towards Tennessee.
 We covered a couple of hours before we stopped again in Bristol, VA/Tennesee for lunch.
 We finally finished the leg to our cabin at about 4:30pm (a total travel time of 10 hours) 2 hours ahead of schedule!
 We actually stayed just outside Gaitlinburg in a town called Sevierville, Tennessee (population 16,716).
 We were all excited to stretch our legs, jump on the bed a few times, and get outside and take in some of the beautiful views.
 It did not take us long to get settled into our new home for the next 5 days and 4 nights.
 Our son instantly fell in love with the place and of course the air hockey table.
 We all rested easily that night, in a cabin up in the clouds after a long day of travel – we were pretty worn out.

 The next morning, we woke up early to head into the national park.
 The drive was a short and easy 20 minutes into the park.
 Out of all 60 national parks in the United States, the Great Smoky Mountains is the most visited park with more than 11.6 million visitors in 2016.
 This is likely due to the fact that it is one of the few parks on the east coast and it is also free admission.
 I was surprised to see the level of commercialization of the surrounding area.
-The town of Gaitlinburg is basically one big tourist trap, with everything from “Ripley’s Believe it or not” to go carting.
+The town of Gaitlinburg is essentially one big tourist trap, with everything from “Ripley’s Believe it or not” to go carting!
 I personally found this to be off-putting but many people seemed to love it.
-I guess I always imagined the national parks as one of the few special places on earth protected to bring us closer to the outdoors and let future generations learn about the environment and the importance of different ecosystems.
-Instead, in Gaitlinburg, there are endless shops and stores that just sell pointless tshirts and junk.
-All of these things will likely end up in a landfill within a couple of months.
+I guess I always imagined the national parks as one of the few special places on earth protected to bring us closer to the outdoors.
+They are meant to inspire future generations to learn about the environment and the importance of different ecosystems.
+Instead, in Gaitlinburg, there are endless shops and stores that sell meaningless t-shirts and merchandise… all of which will likely end up in a landfill within a couple of months.
 While, Gaitlinburg can be very entertaining for children, it feels out of place so close to a national park.

 The park itself is very nice and actually very similar to Shenandoah National Park.
 We chose our hikes carefully…..something feasible with a 27lb 19 month old on your back.
 We arrived early in the park and were fortunate enough to get a parking spot at Laurel Falls.
 It was an easy one with only 314ft elevation gain over 2.4 miles.
 Our son particularly liked the Sugarlands visitor center where he finally got to meet a black bear (the goal of his trip).
 He even posed next to it for some pictures.
 He always seems to enjoy visitor centers at parks, whether they be state or national.
 They offer a quick run through of the key faun and flora in the park.
 We later head into Gaitlinburg to tour the town and find some dinner.